giovp/sclecture21/README.md

 By taking a specific cluster, one can visualize the expression levels, e.g. of the highest expressed genes.
 Furthermore, a gene with optimal expression in the specific cluster can then recapitulate the spatial structure of the cluster.

+### 1.4 Image Resolution

+Directly investigate the image by correctly scaling the spatial coordinates to the image pixels.